 V-Cuts and Beads

-Making V-Cuts and Beads are quite a different technique.
+Making V-Cuts and Beads are a quite different technique.
 These profile elements are typically cut using only the toe of the skew chisel.
 The chisel is positioned so that only the toe-side of the chisel comes in contact with the tool rest with the tool handle nearly parallel with the floor, and the toe tip is eased into the stock.
 The idea is to ease the tip into the wood, then roll the tool to one side or another to create the bead or V-cut.
 Only the toe tip of the tool should contact the spindle, and the handle should remain perpendicular to the floor.
 Being too aggressive only invites dig-ins.

 The heel of the skew chisel can also be used to cut rolling beads using a similar technique.
 Just remember that your rear hand controls the action and aggressiveness of the tool.
 Work slowly, always keep the tool in contact with the tool rest, and, most of all, practice, practice, practice.
 Woodturning is a learned skill, one that can only come with timely instruction followed by lots of repetition.